 Replacement Wells: A well permit is required for replacement wells and the replacement well must be registered with the State of Nebraska.
 As of July 14, 2006, in order for a water well to be registered as a replacement water well, the registration must include one of the following:

 1) the date the original water well was decommissioned-which must be prior to the construction of the new replacement well or

 2) certification that the original water well will be:

 a) decommissioned within 180 days after construction of the new replacement well or

 b) modified and equipped to pump 50 gallons per minute or less within 180 days of the completion of the new replacement well, and will be used for livestock, monitoring, observation, or any other non-consumptive or deminimus use approved by the applicable natural resources district.

 If the original well is to be decommissioned, it cannot be used after construction of the new replacement water well.
 IMPORTANT: There is one exception and this is for municipal water wells.
 For municipal water wells, there is a one-year time frame to decommission the original water well.
 Municipal water wells can be used for one year after the completion of the replacement water well.

-Well Decommissioning: Wells no longer usable are to be decommissioned according to State regulations and must be decommissioned by a licensed water well contractor.
-There is COST SHARE available for that must be applied for prior to decommissioning.
-Click here for the requirements and cost share links.
+Wells no longer usable are to be decommissioned according to State regulations and must be decommissioned by a licensed water well contractor.
+Cost-share is available, however; you must apply for cost-share prior to decommissioning.
+Click here for the requirements and cost-share links.

-CPNRD does not NO CHARGE to help verify the registration of an irrigation well.
+CPNRD does not charge to help register irrigation wells.
 The State of Nebraska charges a fee of $110 to register each well, whether it is newly dug or has never been registered.
 Central Platte NRD’s free Irrigation Well Registration Verification Program was developed to assist landowners in the NRD to verify not only the registrations of their wells but also the PROPER registrations of their wells.